SLMolenaar/QuantCore/README.md

 - **VWAP / TWAP algos**: `ExecutionEngine`, child order slicing
 - **Multi-strategy portfolio**: shared capital across strategies with a meta-allocator
-- **Parallel sweeps on Linux**: `n_jobs` exists but Windows spawn overhead kills it; a Linux worker pool would make it actually useful
+- **Parallel sweeps on Linux**: `n_jobs` exists but Windows process spawn overhead (~500ms per worker) means `n_jobs > 1` is slower than sequential for backtests under ~100 years.
+On Linux (fork-based), the break-even point is much lower and parallelism works as expected.
+Use Linux or WSL for parallel parameter sweeps.

-The engine doesn't handle corporate actions, survivorship bias, or timezone normalization.
+The engine doesn't handle survivorship bias or timezone normalization.
 Feed it clean adjusted data and none of those are problems.

 ---